apollo

 About Acloderm Gel

 Acloderm Gel is used to treat acne (pimples).
-Acne is a skin condition caused when the hair follicles are plugged with oil and dead skin cells.
+Acne is a skin condition caused by hair follicles being plugged with oil and dead skin cells.
 Symptoms include blackheads, pus-filled pimples, and large/red bumps.

 Acloderm Gel contains 'Clindamycin' that works by inhibiting bacterial protein synthesis, which stops bacterial growth.
 It shows a bacteriostatic effect, which prevents the multiplication of bacteria.